-Mrs. Hamilton was a woman of remarkable personality, strong and positive in character, and with, I think, the widest sympathy and the most understanding heart of any person I have ever known.
+Mrs. Hamilton was a woman of remarkable personality, strong and positive, and with, I think, the widest sympathy and the most understanding heart of any person I have ever known.
 Mr Hamilton was quiet and dignified and, until I got to know him well, I stood rather in awe of him; but once inside his reserve I found he was kind and considerate.

 Regina was gay that winter.
 There were dances and other entertainments for the soldiers, who were preparing to leave for the South African War.
 All these social affairs seemed to centre around the Mounted Police Barracks.
 Indeed, without the Police, I am afraid Regina would have been a pretty dull place.
 Monthly dances were held during the winter, attended by the youth and beauty of the Prairie Capital.
 The members of the Force, officers and men alike vied with each other in making things pleasant for their guests.
 Police "rigs" called for the guests and when the dance was over, conveyed them back to their homes.